 Epazote Is Often Added to Bean Dishes, but Watch Out for Lectins

-Epazote is traditionally added to frijoles de la olla (pot beans), especially black beans.42 However, beans contain high amounts of lectins or sugar-binding plant proteins that attach to cell membranes.
+Epazote is traditionally added to frijoles de la olla (pot beans), a dish made with black beans.52 However, beans contain high amounts of lectins or sugar-binding plant proteins that attach to cell membranes.
 While not all lectins found in plants and animal foods are unhealthy, consuming excessive amounts may have a negative impact, especially on your gut microbiome.

-- Soak the beans in water for at least 12 hours before cooking.
+• Soak the beans in water for at least 12 hours before cooking.
 Make sure to change the water frequently.
-Adding baking soda to the water may help further neutralize the lectins.43
+Adding baking soda to the water may help further neutralize the lectins.53

 How to Store Epazote